"What would you be glad you did--even if you failed?"

-To strive for perfection is to kill love because perfection does not recognize humanity.
-Marion Woodma
+To strive for perfection is to kill love because perfection does not recognize humanity. ~ Marion Woodma

-We expect the world of them, and we do not wish to lower our expectations.
+We expect the world from people we love, and we do not wish to lower our expectations.
 We want our parents to embrace us, to tell us they know we were good children, to take back their hurtful criticisms, to give us their praise, to undo the favouritism they've shown to a brother or sister.
 Once you're feeling that pain or emotion, try and connect it to your past to uncover where that pattern of pain began.
 Now you need to forgive your parents and let them in again.
 Strange as it may seem, a grudge is a kind of clinging, a way of not separating, and when we hold a grudge against a parent, we are clinging not just to the parent, but more specifically to the bad part of the parent.
-It is important to separate from our parent—which is to stop seeing ourselves as children who depend on them for our emotional well-being, to stop being their victims, to recognize that we are adults with some capacity to shape our own lives and the responsibility to do so.
+Along the way, we may have to express our protest, we may have to be angry and resentful, we may even have to punish our parents by holding a grudge.
+But when we get there, the forgiveness we achieve will be a forgiveness worth having.

 Don't forget to write a meaningful letter to your child—seal your legacy with love.
 Sometimes, the greatest gift of all is the gift of memories—they last forever and the fun of "opening" them never disappears!

 To connect with you own child, begin taking your son out to breakfast as a weekly ritual.
 The breakfast had no agenda other than to give you and your son some time together.
 Repeatedly asking your children questions about their lives and sharing what happens in your life away from home will help your children open up.
 Be persistent and patient.